AdaRoseCannon/adarosecannon.github.io/_posts/2021-01-14--making-an-ar-game.md

 ---
 layout: post
 title: "Making an AR Game"
-description: "Here is a .gif (jiff?) of the final game, click here to play the game.
+description: "Here is a .gif of the final game, click here to play the game.
 It uses the WebXR DOM Overlay API, and the WebXR Hit Test API.
 So right now the best way to play it is in Mobile Chrome or Samsung Internet Beta."
 category: Blog
 author: Ada Rose Cannon
 star: 1